 Tichomoniasis is caused by a parasite that can cause symptoms such as greyish or yellowish-green discharge and frothy with strong and unpleasant bad odor.
 It may also cause redness, intense itching and swelling of the genitals.

 Infection is uncommon and can also be spread by sharing wet towels, bathing or using a jacuzzi and treatment is done by taking Metronidazole.

-How to treat: usually the treatment of this infection is done with the use of antibiotics, like Metronidazole or Tioconazol, for 5 to 7 days.
+How to treat: Usually the treatment of this infection is done with the use of antibiotics, like Metronidazole or Tioconazol, for 5 to 7 days.
 If treatment is not done, there is a greater chance of developing other infections, having a preterm birth or developing prostatitis.

-Syphilis is a disease that causes wounds and red spots on the hands and feet that do not bleed or cause pain.
+Syphilis is a disease that can cause wounds and red spots on the hands and feet that do not bleed or cause pain.
 This disease can also cause blindness, paralysis and heart problems.
 The transmission is done by transfusion of contaminated blood and by sharing syringes or needles and, the first symptoms appear between 3 and 12 weeks after the contact.
 See more syphilis symptoms.

 How to treat: The treatment is done with medication like Penicillin G or erythromycin and when done correctly there are chances of cure.

 AIDS causes symptoms such as fever, sweating, headache, sensitivity to light, sore throat, vomiting and diarrhea and the disease has no cure, only treatment to decrease symptoms and increase time and quality of life.

 How to treat: Treatment is done with antiretroviral drugs, such as Zidovudine or Lamivudine, for example, which are provided free of charge by the government.
 These drugs fight the virus and strengthen the immune system, but do not cure the disease.